lVlyke/ngxs-synchronizers/README.md

 npm install @ngxs/store ngxs-synchronizers
 ```

+You must import the `NgxsSyncModule` module into the root of your application.

 ## Quick start

 This section assumes you have an existing NGXS-enabled application already set up.
 Please see the [usage guide](/docs/usage-guide.md) for more detailed usage information.